-With increasingly larger portion of contractors and homeowners turning away from copper and CPVC and switching to PEX, we’re inevitably facing the reality that PEX is not a final solution for the plumbing industry, and like its predecessors and competitors, has its own ups and downs.
+With an increasingly larger portion of contractors and homeowners turning away from copper and CPVC and switching to PEX, we’re inevitably facing the reality that PEX is not a final solution for the plumbing industry, and like its predecessors and competitors, has its own ups and downs.
 The good news is that a PEX system can be made to last beyond the 20-25 standard warranty and perform as needed when properly understood and installed.

 Having been in the PEX industry for many years, we’ve heard it all – the PEX-A vs PEX-B debates, PEX vs. copper vs. CPVC, leaks, bursts, kinks and you name it.

-While a reader may find that our share of experience is similar to that of others, we’ll try to provide not only a description of the common and not-so-common problems, but also the steps to prevent and remedy them where possible.
+While a reader may find that our share of experience is similar to that of others, we’ll try to provide not only a description of the common and not-so-common problems but also the steps to prevent and remedy them where possible.

 PEX-A (Uponor/Wirsbo and Rehau): dezincification of fittings and chemical leaching/odor (AquaPEX only)

 PEX-C (Nibco/CPI/DuraPEX): cracked, leaking pipes

 There are probably other, less-known names that are not on the list, but we believe the general idea is clear.
 Our purpose is not to scare away the reader nor to denounce these brands and companies, but merely to convey the general message.
 The majority of these companies have now switched over to DZR (DeZincification Resistant) brass or offer poly PEX fittings which are not subject to corrosion.
 A few have withdrawn from the residential market.
 As for Nibco, the pipe issue seems to be fundamental and according to our knowledge, the class-action lawsuit process is ongoing (as of December 2015).
 Little is known about Kitec other than the case has been settled and the claim funds allotted.